 Anouilh, Jean (1910-1987).
 French dramatist best known for his 1943 play Antigone, an adaptation of Sophocles’ classical drama.
 Much of Anouilh’s work deals with themes of maintaining integrity in a world of moral compromise.

 Anthony, Dr. Robert.
-Living U.S. author and psychotherapist.
+Living American author and psychotherapist.
 In Anthony’s own words from his Facebook page: I’ve spent the last thirty years unraveling the mysteries of “success” and how the mind holds the ultimate key to peak personal performance in all areas.
 In addition to being a Personal Performance Trainer, I am a licensed Psychotherapist, Hypnotist and bestselling author.
 I have authored over fifteen books, which have been published in twenty-two countries, including Beyond Positive Thinking and The Ultimate Secrets of Total Self-Confidence.

 Aquinas, Thomas (1225-1274).
 Italian Dominican priest of the Roman Catholic Church, and an immensely influential philosopher and theologian in the tradition of scholasticism.
 He was the foremost classical proponent of natural theology, and the father of Thomism.
 His influence on Western thought is considerable; much of modern philosophy was conceived in development or refutation of his ideas, particularly in the areas of ethics, natural law, metaphysics, and political theory.